Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 Credentials `InteractiveBrowserCredential`, `DeviceCodeCredential`, `ClientSecretCredential`, `ClientCertificateCredential` and `UsernamePasswordCredential` allow specifying `tokenCachePersistenceOptions` to enable persistent caching.
 To use this feature on Linux, developers will also need to install `libsecret`, which can be installed with `sudo apt-get install libsecret-1-dev`.

-Credentials `InteractiveBrowserCredential`, `DeviceCodeCredential`, `ClientSecretCredential`, `ClientCertificateCredential` and `UsernamePasswordCredential` allow specifying `tokenCachePersistenceOptions` to enable persistent caching.
-To use this feature on Linux, developers will also need to install [@azure/msal-node-extensions](https://www.npmjs.com/package/@azure/msal-node-extensions).

 ### Authenticate the client in development environment

 While we recommend using managed identity or service principal authentication in your production application, it is typical for a developer to use their own account for authenticating calls to Azure services when debugging and executing code locally.
 There are several developer tools which can be used to perform this authentication in your development environment.